Early Life

 Philanthropy

-Françoise Bettencourt Meyers is actively involved in philanthropy.
-She is the president of the family’s philanthropic foundation, the Bettencourt Schueller Foundation, which supports scientific research, cultural projects, and humanitarian causes.
-L'Oréal and the Bettencourt Meyers family agreed to donate $226 million to repair Notre Dame Cathedral after the 2019 fire.
+Françoise Bettencourt Meyers is deeply involved in philanthropy, primarily through the Bettencourt Schueller Foundation.
+The foundation supports various causes, including scientific research, cultural projects, and humanitarian efforts.
+The foundation has notably pledged $226 million to repair the Notre Dame Cathedral following the 2019 fire.